Lena Meyer-Landrut: 2014–2015: Crystal Sky

-2016–present: Sing meinen Song and Only Love, L
+2016–2022: Sing meinen Song and Only Love, L

-After taking a little break, in December 2016, Meyer-Landrut revealed on her Twitter account that her forthcoming fifth studio album would be called Gemini and that she had already began working on it.
+After taking a little break, in December 2016, Meyer-Landrut revealed on her Twitter account that her forthcoming fifth studio album would be called Gemini and that she had already begun working on it.
 In April 2017, she released the single "Lost in You", which reached number 58 in Germany.
 The following month, Meyer-Landrut participated in the fourth season of the German TV show Sing meinen Song - Das Tauschkonzert, the German version of the series The Best Singers.
 In its third episode, she premiered the previously unreleased song "If I Wasn't Your Daughter".
 German press instantly discussed the song's content, which refers to Lena's relationship with her father who left the family when she was two.
 The song reached the top forty in Germany and Switzerland where it became her highest-charting single since 2015's "Wild & Free".
 A Sing meinen Song compilation album, released in May 2016, topped the Austrian and German Albums Chart.
 In August 2017, Lena collaborated with the German hip hop group Genetikk on the song "Lang lebe die Gang".
-In November 2017, Meyer-Landrut stated via YouTube that she had scrapped the entire Gemini album, because she was not happy with it.
+In November 2017, Meyer-Landrut stated via YouTube that she had scrapped the entire Gemini album because she was not happy with it.

 In June 2018, Meyer-Landrut collaborated with DJ Topic and Spanish DJ Juan Magán on the single "Sólo Contigo".
 In October, it was revealed, that she would return as a coach on the seventh season of The Voice Kids.
 In November 2018, Lena released "Thank You" as the lead single from her fifth studio album Only Love, L. The song debuted and peaked at number 40 in Germany.
 On 15 March 2019, "Don't Lie to Me" was released as the album's second single.
 The song debuted and peaked at number 63 in Germany.
 The song "Sex in the Morning" featuring Ramz was released on 29 March 2019.
 Released on 5 April 2019, Only Love, L peaked at number 2 in Germany.

 The More Love Edition of Only Love, L was released on 6 December 2019.
 It featured the songs "Better" and "It Takes Two", as well as acoustic versions of "Thank You", "Don't Lie to Me", "Skinny Bitch" and "Better".

+2023–present: Loyal to Myself

+On 16 June 2023, Meyer-Landrut released a new single titled "What I Want" from her upcoming sixth studio album.
+The album Loyal to Myself was released on 31 May 2024.
+"Straitjacket" and the title track were also released as singles prior to the album's release.